 Loggly’s anomaly detection allows you to find significant changes in event frequency.
 Anomalies often indicate new problems that require attention, or they can confirm that you fixed a pre-existing problem.
 For example, you may want to see if there is a big increase in errors after a new code deployment.

-You can access this tool on the Search or Chart page by selecting the Chart Type Anomalies.
+From the Search or Chart page, select the Chart Type Anomalies.

 The anomalies trend chart allows you to pick a field to analyze.
 It then shows you which values of that field have increased or decreased in frequency.
-It compares a change between your current search time range and a background time range.
-It also identifies field values that have had the most significant changes and brings them to the top of the list.
+It can compare a change between your current search time range and a background time range.
+It can also identify field values that have had the most significant changes and bring them to the top of the list.

-In the example screenshot above, we’re analyzing the Apache status code field.
-We see that in the last hour the 200, 404 and 302 codes have increased, whereas the 500 and 401 code has decreased.
+In the example screenshot above, Loggly is analyzing the Apache status code field.
+You can see that in the last hour the number of 200, 404, and 302 codes has increased, whereas the 500 and 401 codes have decreased.
 The increased 404 code indicates that the Page not found errors are increasing.
-This would prevent the viewers from seeing pages on the website.
-If this were a popular web store, it could be losing a significant amount of revenue.
+This would prevent viewers from seeing pages on the website.
+If this were for a popular web store, it could be losing a significant amount of revenue.

-This is the time range that will be used to calculate the expected count.
-We will compare changes relative to the actual count, which is based on your current search time range.
+Compare Against establishes the time range used to calculate the expected count.
+Loggly compares changes relative to the actual count, which is based on your current search time range.
 You can also select different time ranges in the dropdown.
 It might be useful to select a different time range here if there are irregularities or cyclical patterns in your data you want to take into account.

-There are also a variety of sort options.
-The default is significance which picks the values with the biggest changes that also had larger counts overall.
-You can also sort by percent difference between the actual and expected counts, by the actual count in your current time range, or the expected count from your background time range.
+Loggly provides a variety of sort options.
+The default is significance, which picks the values with the biggest changes that also had larger counts overall.
+You can also sort by percent difference between the actual and expected counts, by the actual count in your current time range, or by the expected count from your background time range.

 The settings menu is shown as a gear icon.
-It allows you to control how many bars are displayed, whether to show as log scale, and whether to show the legend.
+Loggly allows you to control how many bars are displayed, whether to show as log scale, and whether to show the legend.

-- Cardinality too high – the split by field has too many values.
-Currently we can only split by a field with less than 25 unique values.
+- Cardinality too high.
+The split by field has too many values.
+Currently Loggly can only split by a field with less than 25 unique values.